dahamv/dahamv.github.io/hibernate.md

 //hibernate configuration. hibernate.cfg.xml is the default name so no need to specify it.
 Configuration con = new Configuration().configure("hibernate.cfg.xml").addAnnotatedClass(Alien.class);
+/*
-//deprecated. but for the time being
-SessionFactory sf = con.buildSessionFactory();
+this way is deprecated. but for the time being SessionFactory sf = con.buildSessionFactory();
 session session = sf.openSession();
+*/
+ServiceRegistry reg  = new ServiceRegistryBuilder().applySettings(con.getProperties)
 Transaction tx = session.beginTransaction();
 session.save(alien);
 tx.commit();